 Making a budget: something that many Quebecers are reluctant to do

 Without a doubt, money is a taboo subject.
 The fact is, over 30% of Quebecers dislike discussing their finances with others.
 And yet, discussing the subject with the people you know is so important!
 Talking about money management can actually help when it comes to creating a retirement budget and making your lifelong projects a reality.
-And I have personal experience in this matter!

 A simple way to avoid all of this unpleasantness is to learn how to budget in retirement properly.

 Often, a couple of tricks and tips are enough to simplify the process of preparing your retirement budget.

 Being well-equipped makes budget drafting simpler and can result in a number of benefits.

 First, it's important to know that the percentage of your current income that you need to set aside for your retirement budget will depend on a number of factors : your average salary, your estimated expenses, your health, any special projects you have in mind and your idea of what defines a good quality of life.
 Also, will you be working part-time or occasionally?
 All these elements will have an impact on the percentage of current income you will need in retirement.

 Experts in personal finance often recommend basing your retirement budget on the equivalent of 70% of your gross salary if you want a pleasant retirement.

 Nasser Mama, financial planner and FlexiFonds mutual fund advisor, maintains that your budget could be based on just 50% of your salary.
 Unless you are a spendthrift, it’s possible to live well without necessarily attaining the 70% ratio.

 You can’t forget that a lot of budget items will shrink, things like clothing for work, restaurant meals and transportation expenses.